“How are my customers doing on their journey with our brand?”

 A common example is gamers spending real money to buy an extra life or a new power in a gaming app.

-Not only are in-app purchases a good source of revenue for app companies, but they are also a good indicator of engagement.
+Not only are in-app purchases a good source of revenue for app companies, but they are also a good indicator of customer behavior and engagement.

 In the gaming app example, only users who are truly invested in the game would spend actual money on something they can only use inside the game.

-As such, in-app purchases can inform brands of customer engagement and customer health.
+As such, in-app purchases can inform brands of customer engagement and customer health, which can be greatly helpful for overall customer journey mapping.

 Bottom Line

-If you are looking for one platform that can track all of these important customer journey metrics and help you with customer journey optimization, look no further than Woopra.
+If you are looking for one customer data platform that can track all of these important customer journey metrics and help you with customer journey optimization, look no further than Woopra.